bnelo12/Inf-Chatbot/README.md

 `git push live master`

-You will need a RSA key to do this, I plan to set up a test server so that development can be tested in a non live enviorment.
+You will need a RSA key to do this, I plan to set up a test server so that development can be tested in a non live enviorment. test